jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/99 - leftovers.md

 # Magic Connections Make Stories

 First dates are amazing.
 Even the generic dinner and movie ones are wondrous.
 Sitting there in your nice sweater, eating a medium steak, sipping water, and across from you is a stem-cell.
 What the fuck?
 Yep.
 Stem-cell.
 She, (or he), could be your Juliette.
 This moment might start a story where in a few days, you might pay your soul to prevent even a frown on this stranger's heavenly face.
 Such is the power of romances.

 Or this moment might end with a five year divorce with true accusations of infidelity where you eat beans for breakfast, bitters for lunch and dinner, and see your kids once a week.
 Your own offspring thinking you're a stranger because of this demon.
 Such is the power of tragedies.

 In truth, most stories are somewhere in between two extremes; but that's beside the point.
 The point is every story starts with a connection.
 If human life is a tapestry of stories, both grand and small, we have to understand how we make and keep people connected to their stories.

 It's question of reason.
 A connection is made when a story is on the borderline.
 One that is unexpected enough to be interesting, yet reasonable enough to be understood.
 People, viewers, readers, don't have to be conscious of every element.
 A good story takes a person over.
-That's why we often loose ourselves to the romance.
-Of course people want to stay in a happy story, and exit an unhappy one.
+That's why we often loose ourselves to the romance or the tragies.

 So to get someone connected to a story, we must make them happy.
 Easy enough.
 Everyone likes happiness.

 That's easy to know, hard to achieve.
 Your Juliette could think your a loser.
-Your Romeo might be ignoring her text messages.
+Your Romeo might be ignoring your text messages.
 The point is we can't make happiness, we can't force a connection.
 Happiness is a magical connection between you, and a person, product, achievement, leader, or society, that forces a person to stay inside a story.

-People want to leave bad stories, live horrors, tragedies, and dramas, because it is achieving little.
-Yet we want to stay inside good stories; romances, comedies, adventures because of a magical connection that takes there willpower and harnesses it to fuel a good story.

 Happy stories are magical.
 So the question is, are you happy with yours?